jbsf/blindside/README.markdown

 ## What, are we Java?

 Sadly, yes.
-Objective-C and Java are identical with respect to the object dependency management facilities offered by the language: basically none.
+Objective-C and Java are identical with respect to the object-level dependency management  offered by the language: basically none.
 Global variables, "sharedInstance" singletons, and pass-through parameters are the common patterns used to access dependencies.
 None are good options.

 Guice brought elegant object dependency management to Java, obviating the need for static data, and fulfilling the promise of true OO programming.
 Blindside seeks to do the same for Objective-C.